protegeproject/protege/_views/class-description.md

 ## Inferred information

 Inferred information is shown inline with a yellow background.
+Note that inferred information is not displayed by default for some sections.
+In order to turn displayed inferred information on or off the [Reasoner Preferences]({{site.baseurl}}/preferences/reasoner) panel should be used.

 <figure>
   <img src="{{site.baseurl}}/assets/views/class-description/class-description-inferred-information.png" style="max-width: 600px;"/>